Kitware/tangelo/docs/setup.rst

     control of the others.
 Therefore, the recommendation is to create a new user named "tangelo", that also has minimal permissions, but is only used to run Tangelo in privilege drop mode.

+.. [#https] You must also specify both --key and --cert to serve content over
+    https.

+.. [#girder] (Girder)[https://github.com/girder/girder] will attempt to be
+    mounted if the girder-path is provided.
+The girder-path will be the root for mounting the Girder static resources and API endpoints, and should start with a leading ``/``, for example ``/girder``.
+The ``girder`` Python library must be available to the Python environment.

 Administering a Tangelo Installation
 ====================================